Krasutski/mazda_tape_deck_emulator/README.md

 #Mazda tape deck emulator

 Tape Deck Emulator for Mazda 6 up to 2006 year (with MD/TAPE button).
+After connect this device to tape connector audio system will swich device (via TAPE/MD button) to "Tape mode" and you can use tape audio signals for playing external audio sources.
-Use this emulator for implement AUX instead of tape.
+This emulator well suited for implement AUX functionality (of course instead of tape).

 ##Software